The Constitution of the Student Polity

 - Once a club charter is accepted by the Delegate Council, a copy of it shall immediately be made available to the Student Services Coordinator.

-- A club charter must include several pieces of information, not limited to:
+- A club charter must include several pieces of information, including but not limited to:

 - the processes by which the club may modify its own charter.